 Quick-Fixes vs Self-Awareness

-Today, it’s so easy for people to blame their family, society, economy, and their circumstances for their problems.
+Today, it’s so easy for people to blame their family, their partner, society, the economy, and their circumstances for their problems.

-But what Ray Dalio asks people to consider is to learn how to think critically.
+But what Ray Dalio asks people to do is to learn how to think critically.

 Whatever it is you want in life, you need to know yourself first and learn how to be self-aware.
 Because if you’re self-aware, you’ll be able to look within yourself for new ways to solve problems that are thrown at you.